shuaibidshuaib/TraceRx/README.md

 **Live Demos:**
 - **User App:** [tracerx.netlify.app](https://tracerx.netlify.app) – Web app for QR scanning, verification, and more.
 Clinics, pharmacies, and individuals can scan QR codes or generate them (MVP feature; restricted in production).
-- **Admin/Manufacturer App:** [tracerxadmin.netlify.app](https://tracerxadmin.netlify.app) – For medicine manufacturers to upload data, mint tokens on Hedera, and verify availability.
+- **Admin/Manufacturer App:** [tracerxadmin.netlify.app](https://tracerxadmin.netlify.app) – For medicine manufacturers to upload data.

 **Quick Start Instructions:**
 - In the User App, scan a QR code (e.g., check assests folder, qr (2) and download) or enter a batch ID like `AMX2000` or `AMX2001` in the QR generation page, then generate and stick it somewhere else, then scan with the in built scanner.